flame-engine/flame/doc/platforms.md

 git checkout -b gh-pages
 ```

-This branch be created from `main` or any other place, it doesn't matter much.
+This branch can be created from `main` or any other place, it doesn't matter much.
 After you push that
 branch go back to your `main` branch.

 Now you should add the [flutter-gh-pages](https://github.com/bluefireteam/flutter-gh-pages)